The Future of Spatial Disorientation Training

 DVE accidents are most often caused by SD resulting in improper flight control inputs by the pilot.
 SD is caused by a confusion between the vestibular (inner-ear) and the proprioceptive (seat of the pants) systems with a lack of the visual cues.
 Simulators have long been the staple in DVE training but are unable to induce SD due to the lack of sustained vestibular inputs (angular/linear acceleration).

-The ATS Device can train a pilot, in the actual aircraft, for DVE conditions while the safety pilot and crew are not affected and are able to keep the aircraft safe.
+The ATS Device is an in-aircraft visibility simulation system that can train a pilot, in the actual aircraft, for DVE conditions while the safety pilot and crew are not affected and are able to keep the aircraft safe.
 By simulating DVE environments, the ATS Device can safely train pilots in all modes of flights.
 The ATS Device is designed to incorporate available resources, such as NVG’s, HUD or synthetic vision.

 Aviators today, especially military and civil rotor-craft operators, often find themselves in rapidly changing weather conditions.
 It is the obligation of every organization to provide tools and training to prepare their aviators for these conditions.
 The ATS Device ensures your aviators are receiving the proper tools and training to survive and to own these environments.